gbif/data-blog/content/post/2019-04-23-gbif-molecular-data-publishing.md

 * Using non-core extensions
 * Using [Darwin Core terms](https://dwc.tdwg.org/terms/) only

 In the first case, the information can be structured using defined terms, which makes it easier for users to compare methods once the data is aggregated with other dataset.
 In addition to that, this is a good way to make the information compatible across platforms.
-For example, the [BIOWIDE eDNA Fungi dataset](https://doi.org/10.15468/nesbvx) uses [GGNB extensions](http://rs.gbif.org/extension/ggbn/).
+For example, the [BIOWIDE eDNA Fungi dataset](https://doi.org/10.15468/nesbvx) uses [GGBN extensions](http://rs.gbif.org/extension/ggbn/).
 However, GBIF doesn't index extensions.
 Which means that the information isn't displayed on the portal.
 In fact, it is only available to users downloading the raw Darwin Core archive (see screenshot below).

 <img src="/post/2019-04-23-gbif-molecular-data-publishing_images/raw_DwcA_download.png" alt="Download Raw DwC-A" width="600"/>